 I thought I would try to make my own loaf of potato dill bread.
-I searched the internet for a good recipe.
+Since at the time I was still mastering the art of baking, I searched the internet high and low for a good recipe.
 The one I selected was from a blog called Coconut & Lime.
 Click here for their post on this recipe.

 Order to Add Ingredients to Bread Machine

-2. 1/2 cup warm water (pleasantly warm to the touch)
+- Warm water (pleasantly warm to the touch)

-Allow to sit for 5 minutes
+- Allow to sit for 5 minutes

-6. 1/8 cup fresh dill (more if your dill isn't that strong)
+- Fresh dill (more if your dill isn't that strong)

-7. 3/4 cup room temperature mashed potatoes
+- Room temperature mashed potatoes

-- Scrap down the sides of the container as needed, making sure all ingredients are incorporated.
+- Scrap down the sides of the container as needed, making sure all ingredients are incorporated well.

 Baking the Bread

 - Bake in a 350 degree oven for 30-40 minutes.
 You will know the bread is done when it browned on top and makes a hallow sound when you tap it.

 Thank you Rachel Rappaport of Coconut & Lime for a great recipe.
 This bread is super moist and super delicious.
 I used more dill than she asked for because I like a stronger dill flavor.
 It wouldn't be a bad idea to have some dill in the leftover mashed potatoes as well.
 Or if you are a real dill fan, add some dill seeds - I always have a ton from the dill that comes back every year in my garden.